Generic selectors

 These lettuce cups are inspired by larb gai, a traditional Thai dish made with minced chicken, lime juice, fish sauce, chilies, and fresh herbs.

-In Thailand, larb isn’t just food — it’s social.
-It’s served at gatherings, celebrations, and shared meals.
+In Thailand, larb isn’t just food—it’s social.
+It’s made for gatherings, celebrations, and shared meals.

 Spicy Asian Chicken Lettuce Cups